 As a part of its plan to reduce overall GHG emissions, the European Commission amended the European Fuel Quality Directive 98/70/EC on December 17, 2008, to include the de-carbonization of transport fuel.
 Unlike the California LCFS, the European Fuel Quality Directive does not include a lookup table of CIs for specific transportation fuels.
 However, suppliers will be required to report on the lifecycle GHG emissions of the fuel (petrol, diesel, and gas-oil) they supply and reduce these emissions from 2011 onward.
 Suppliers will be required to gradually reduce GHG emissions per unit of energy by up to 10 percent in 2020.
 This is to be accomplished through the use of biofuels, alternative fuels, and reductions in flaring and venting.
 The fuel directive applies to suppliers of fuel for road vehicles, non-road machinery (including inland waterway vessels when not at sea), agricultural and forestry tractors, and recreational craft when not at sea.

 Sustainability requirements are also included in the European Fuel Quality Directive.
-For example, biofuels are prohibited from being made from raw material obtained from land with biodiversity value; biofuels cannot be from made from raw material obtained from land with high carbon stock (wetlands, continuously forested areas, peat lands); and biofuels shall not be from made from raw material obtained from land that was peat land in January 2008 unless it is proven that the cultivation and harvesting of this raw material does not involve drainage of previously undrained soil.
-Member States require economic operators to show that sustainability criteria above have been fulfilled; Economic operators must use a mass balance system to ensure that sustainability criteria apply to all raw materials used in biofuels production.
+For example, biofuels are prohibited from being made from raw material obtained from land in several categories defined as having high biodiversity value; biofuels cannot be from made from raw material obtained from land with high carbon stock (wetlands, continuously forested areas, areas with 10-30% forest canopy cover where the carbon stock of the replacement cropping system is lower than that of the pre-existing system); and biofuels shall not be from made from raw material obtained from land that was peat land in January 2008 unless it is proven that the cultivation and harvesting of this raw material does not involve drainage of previously undrained soil.
+Member States require economic operators to show that the sustainability criteria above have been fulfilled; Economic operators must use a mass balance system to ensure that sustainability criteria apply to all raw materials used in biofuels production.

 Member States require economic operators to show appropriate and relevant information on measures taken for soil, water and air protection, the restoration of degraded land, and the avoidance of excessive water consumption in areas where water is scarce.
 Member States shall take measures to ensure that economic operators submit reliable information and to make available to the Member State upon request the data that were used to develop the information.
 Furthermore, Member States require economic operators to arrange for an adequate standard of independent auditing of the information they submit.
 The auditing shall verify that the systems used by the economic operators are accurate, reliable, and fraud-resistant.

+The Fuel Quality Directive provides the potential outline for a program very similar in its characteristics to the Low Carbon Fuel Standard.While the staff notes that to date European Member States have not implemented LCFS-like carbon performance based programs to meet the FQD target, this is an area where there may be considerable potential for knowledge transfer and harmonization in future.

 F. Priority Areas for Possible Harmonization